-I do not mean to be too colorful with my analogies, but would you rather employ a dentist for your fillings, or read about how to fix your tooth issues online and then give it your best shot?
-With all the online resources, you might be able to fill those cavities, but wouldn’t you prefer a dentist?
+I do not mean to be too colorful with my analogies, but would you rather employ a dentist for your fillings, or read online about how to fix your tooth issues online and then give it your best shot?
+Wouldn’t you prefer a dentist?
 This is like reading about how to win a small claims case, but have you ever presented evidence at trial?
 Do you have significant experience with settling claims for high dollar values?
-Orlando small claims lawyer Jonathan Jacobs does have this experience and he can both help you win your case and advise you as to your best option(s) every step of the way.
+Have you ever written a complaint for damages?
+What is your cause of action?
+Orlando small claims lawyer Jonathan Jacobs has experience with the Florida Small Claims Rules.
+He can you win your case and advise you as to your best options every step of the way.

 Florida Small Claims Rules

-Here is another fun fact, pursuant to Florida Small Claims Rule 7.070, the method for service of process in Florida small claims court can be by Certified Mail through the United States Post Office.
-I still from time to time recommend my plaintiff clients employ a process server to ensure service is made on the defendant(s), but it is not technically necessary.
+Here is a fun fact, pursuant to Florida Small Claims Rule 7.070, the method for service of process in Florida small claims court can be by Certified Mail through the United States Post Office.
+I still from time to time recommend my plaintiff clients employ a process server to ensure service is made on the defendant(s), but it is technically not necessary.

 The Florida Small Claims Rules also provide that the court will provide the parties with a hearing date.
 The summons/hearing date document will let you know that before the court proceeds to trial on a small claims case, there will be a court-ordered pre-trial conference.
 In small claims court, a pre-trial conference is more of a mediation where the parties may arrive at an agreement/stipulation on how to resolve their issues on their OWN terms without allowing a judge to decide their case.